 Rooms that are small, located under the eaves, cabin rooms, in annexe accommodation and suites will be highlighted as such.

 Self Catering Accommodation

-All bed linen costs (although not towels unless specifically stated) and local taxes are included in all Zenith Holidays prices.
+All bed linen costs (although not towels unless specifically stated) are included in all Zenith Holidays prices.
 All accommodation is basically equipped with cutlery, crockery etc. Kitchenettes usually offer only 2 or 3 hot plates and not ovens, unless advertised to the contrary.
 Items such as toasters and kettles are not considered to be essential kitchen appliances in Europe and are, consequently, rarely provided.
 Customers are normally expected to make their own beds on arrival.
 Please also note that 'starter' packs are rarely provided and you should, therefore, anticipate purchasing items such as milk, toilet roll, etc. on arrival (or the following day if you arrive late).
 A starter pack can be purchased which will be put in your room for arrival.
 When more than one apartment is booked of the same or different type, we cannot guarantee they will be adjoining, although a request will be accepted wherever possible (see Special Requests).